microsoftgraph/angular-connect-rest-sample/README.md

 ![Microsoft Graph Connect sample screenshot](./README_assets/screenshot.png)

+This sample uses the [Microsoft Authentication Library Preview for JavaScript (msal.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to get an access token.

 ## Prerequisites

 To use the Microsoft Graph Connect sample for AngularJS, you need the following: